-- Other than the violator’s name, the only additional information that may be published is the Article (or Articles) violated, and the discipline imposed, except that in cases where the violator’s name is similar to another member’s name, the violator’s license number or office address (or both) may also be published.
-(Amended 11/99)
+- Other than the violator’s name, the only additional information that may be published is the Article violated, and the discipline imposed, except that in cases where the violator’s name is similar to another member’s name, the violator’s license number or office address (or both) may also be published.

-- At least one of the violations must be based on conduct which occurs after the adoption of these procedures.
-(Adopted 2/99)
+- At least one of the violations must be based on conduct which occurs after the adoption of the Association's publication procedures.

 46. Duty to Arbitrate After Membership Lapses Or Is Terminated